 The phenomenon of business groups is widespread both in emerging and in developed markets.
 The literature emphasizes that this organization is widespread across all size classes and all countries (Bae et al., 2008; 2002; Fan et al., 2005; Ferris et al., 2003; Gopalan et al., 2007; Khanna & Yafeh, 2007).
 Nowadays, firms are realizing the importance of networking and clustering to develop and share knowledge and innovation.
 This is especially true when there are changes or market shocks.
 Collaboration and networking are fundamental to survive and grow.
 Belonging to a group may allow affiliated firms to enhance their performance compared to corresponding standalone firms.

-The literature on business groups is wide and not always aligned with its results.
+The literature on business groups is wide and not always aligned in its results.
 Different findings may also depend on the different contexts in which business groups are observed.

 Italy is an interesting case of analysis given the importance of small and medium-sized business groups.
 Italian groups show a dichotomous structure: there are few groups of large size with a significant economic weight and many small and medium-sized groups.
 During the last decade, the number of business groups is increased and also their relevance within the Italian economy (ISTAT, 2015).